platformsh/platformsh-docs/src/configuration/app/multi-app.md

 ### Explicit `source.root`

-As an alternative, you may specify a `sources.root` key in a `.platform.app.yaml` file to override the "application root is where the file is" logic.
+As an alternative, you may specify a `source.root` key in a `.platform.app.yaml` file to override the "application root is where the file is" logic.
 The `.platform.app.yaml` file may then live anywhere in the repository but use code from another directory.
 Two separate `.platform.app.yaml` files may refer to the same directory if desired.

 For example: